atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Taking the card down.
 Sir Thomas, read it.
 When my Lady appeared, he Said to her, “Who are these Selbys?
 I do not “remember to have Seen them here *
-— and you mvtx, mll See them here, ” replied she — b am: not reduced ‘‘ quite So low as to receivie. wisits from “farmers wives and daughters./’ >
+— and you mvtx, mll See them here, " replied she — b am: not reduced ‘‘ quite So low as to receivie. wisits from “farmers wives and daughters./’ >
 ■. '' j
 “It matters not much in the coun
 I ^
-“try, ” Said Sir Thomas; “they may
+“try, " Said Sir Thomas; “they may
 I '' I J "
 “divert us; anything for variety.
 “1 am not of that opinion, Sir Thp ^ “mas : — I do not chuse to mix with ’' ' J ')
-'low people anywhere.”
+'low people anywhere."
 Burr
 C
 Tii :